 This mask has a beautifully balanced humectant and lipid combination, making it both hydrating and moisturizing, with a plumping, softening and dewy effect.
 It has active enzymes and warming herbs for an immediate glow.
 The plants and the process have been honored every step of the way, and whether you believe in woo woo or not….
 Whether you believe my formulation is delivering you results, that’s fine.
 But I know, it’s the plants and the process.
 They are honored and sacred to me, and I can feel their excitement about getting to you… supporting you.
 It’s a joyful thing for them.
 I hope you feel it.

 Raw wildflower Austin Honey, Pecans, Peaches, Chamomile, Calendula, Evening Primrose, Tulsi, Milky Oats, Monarda, Moringa, Lemon Balm, Yaupon, Ginger, Turmeric, Mullein, Prickly Ash, Chickweed, Vetiver, Sweet Orange, Vanilla

-If you enjoyed this Slow Beauty story, I invite you to understand that this is how all of our products are birthed.
+If you enjoyed this slow farmed beauty story, I invite you to understand that this is how all of our products are birthed.
 And re-birthed every single year from seed to harvest to bottle to you.
 These plants have been honored and in turn they honor you.
 Of course, it’s about phytochemistry, scientific studies and plant medicine.
 I love that stuff.
 But what makes our brand different?
-The journey of Slow Beauty.
+The journey of slow farmed beauty.

 The Petal Pecan Mask is now available on our website, exclusively at Miraval Austin, and found in their signature facial.
-Hopefully, there’s more Slow Beauty stories yet to be lived, discovered, honored and told by Laurel Skin x Miraval.
+Hopefully, there’s more slow farmed beauty stories yet to be lived, discovered, honored and told by Laurel Skin x Miraval.